 Sir John OTWAY (1620-1693)

 · Sir John OTWAY married a Mary BIGGS (1620-1695) – she may be related to the BRIGGS family.
 He was the half-brother of Dorothy JACKSON née OTWAY.

 · In the 1660s Friends suffered persecution in this area as they did elsewhere; however the local Justice of the Peace, Sir John Otway of Ingmire Hall, was sympathetic to the Quaker cause and helped to secure the release of Friends from gaol.

 Jane JACKSON née CARTER (abt 1618-1695), the 2nd wife of Rev. Richard JACKSON.
 Her will was probated.

 John JOHNSTON.
 He also signed the probate of Jane JACKSON, widow of Rev. Richard JACKSON.

 Henry JOHNSTON.
 He also signed the probate of Jane JACKSON, widow of Rev. Richard JACKSON.

 Leonard TOWNSON

 John BRIGGS aka BRIGGES.
-This is likely Rev. John BRIGGS, the husband of Mary JACKSON (1653-aft 1695).
-She was a daughter of Rev. Richard JACKSON.
+This is likely Rev. John BRIGGS, the husband of Mary JACKSON (1653-aft1695), daughter of Rev. Richard JACKSON.

-NOTE: The mother of Rev. Richard JACKSON was a Mary SLATER.
-I would expect a family connection (thanks to Jan Waugh for catching this).
-The family name was also frequently recorded in the Whittington Church Records
+William SLATER.
+NOTE: Rev. Richard JACKSON's mother was a Mary SLATER.
+I would expect a family connection to this William SLATER (thanks to Jan Waugh for catching this).

 William [?]urker